tiberiuichim/presentations/volto-slate-advanced/slides.md

 ```

 Does it render as `<b><a /></b>` or `<a><b></b></a>`.
 Does it matter?
 For
-styling purposes and accuracy, yes.
+styling purposes and accuracy, yes, it does.

 ## Slate output rendering

 Being close to the HTML DOM model, the rendering is a single recursive function
-that just outputs React components and their children.
+that just outputs React components and their children. (pseudocode)

 ```
 const serializeNodes(nodes) =>